meesoft/PhotoLocator/README.md

 ![Icon](./PhotoLocator/Resources/PhotoLocator.png)

 ## Photo geotagging and location browsing
-PhotoLocator can import GPS traces from GPX and KML files and then apply the GPS positions to picture files by synchronizing with the photo timestamps.
+PhotoLocator can import GPS traces from GPX and KML files and then apply the GPS positions to picture and video files by synchronizing with the photo timestamps.
 GPS tags can also be imported from other already geotagged photos.
 The locations can either be set automatically based on timestamps or manually by copy/pasting from other files or selecting on the map.
-PhotoLocator can perfom a lossless update of the EXIF data in the target files directly or in copies of the files.
+PhotoLocator can perform a lossless update of the EXIF data in the target files directly or in copies of the files.

-If you need to save geotags to other than JPEG files you need to download ExifTool (https://exiftool.org/) and setup the path to it in the Settings dialog.
+If you need to save geotags to other than JPEG files you need to download [ExifTool](https://exiftool.org/) and setup the path to it in the Settings dialog.

-KML files can be obtained directly from the Google maps location history.
+KML files can be obtained directly from the Google Maps location history.
 GPX files can be exported by many location and sports tracking apps.

 ![Screenshot](./Screenshot.jpg)